-Many new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller says "yes" and the lender approves their loan.
-It's wise to remember that until you get the keys, your lender is watching your finances very closely.
-We have listed some things below you will want to avoid when waiting for your loan to close.
+Some new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller accepts their offer and the loan is approved.
+Keep in mind that until closing, your lender is watching your finances very closely.
+Here are some things to stay clear of during the home buying process to be sure the transaction goes smoothly.

-Don't change banks or move finances around in your bank accounts.
-Bank statements from the last two or three months for your accounts (savings, checking, money market, and other assets) will be studied as the lender considers your loan application.
-The lender looks for a steady rise and fall of your funds over the month, in order to rule out fraud.
-Changing banks or transferring funds to another account - even if its merely to pool funds - could hinder the documentation of your accounts.
+Don't change banks or move money around in your bank accounts.
+Bank statements from the last few months for accounts in your name (checking, savings, money market, and other assets) will be studied as the lender considers your mortgage application.
+To detect fraud, lenders want to see a clear and consistent picture of how you earn your money and where additional wealth comes from.
+No matter the purpose, changing banks or transferring funds could raise a red flag with the lender and slow down your qualification process.

 Reliance Mortgage Service, Inc can walk you through the pitfalls of getting a mortgage.
-Give us a call at 562 320-0510.
+Call us at 562 320-0510.